- Select the Map you wish to import from the DroneDeploy dashboard.

 - Choose Elevation as your map type, and then Export the map.

 - Enter an email address to receive the exported map.
-Select RGB Image as the proper Data Type, then specify the Resolution and Map Projection.
-Next, select GeoTIFF for the file type and finish by clicking Export to submit your request.
+Select GeoTIFF for the file type, then specify the Map Projection and Resolution.
+Next, finish by clicking Export to submit your request.

 Resolution is the level of detail achieved per pixel in your map.
 We recommend starting with a lower resolution file (50 cm or 20 inches/pixel) and working your way down to the highest resolution that your computer can manage.

 - Follow the same steps, but select Contour as the proper Data Type, then specify the Contour Interval and Map Projection.
-Next, select DXF (AutoCAD) for the file type and finish by clicking Export.
+Next, select Contour SHP (Shapefile) for the file type and finish by clicking Export.
 Once the export has completed, your requested data will be waiting in your inbox!

 Contour interval is the difference in elevation represented by the space between contour lines.
 We recommend starting with a larger contour interval (5 feet) and working your way down to the smallest interval.